-My thoughts on attempting this in the dreaming, dissonant dystopia of the Western Pacific, 2099.
-Chosen Shackles has had incredible influence from vaporwave, and cyberpunk fiction and film.
-As someone who doesn’t find time to read fiction, often, I take my cues and find my themes from art.
+My thoughts on attempting this in the dreaming, dissonant dystopia of the Eastern Pacific, 2099.
+Chosen Shackles has had a lot of influence from vaporwave, and cyberpunk fiction and film.
+Often, however, I take my cues and find my themes from art.
 It was that inclination to art which drew me to the aesthetic and idea of Vaporwave Fiction.
 I wanted to know what specific permutation of genre fiction would be a best embodiment.

 Vaporwave as Art